patrosk/elephpant/README.md

 # Monsters

 Monsters is about six monsters from Greek Mythology.
 It presents their stories and questions what a monster really is.
+The "Tell me a story" tab generates a random story from Greek Mythology.

-Link to the live page:
+Link to the live page: https://patrosk.one/elephpant/index.php

 Disclaimer: I do not own any of the images used in the project, except for the key pattern.